 Features At A Glance

 I am going to start things off with the best selling longboard from Retrospec.
-It has been popular among the users right from the beginning.
-This one comes in two versions.
-One is Cruiser and the other one is the pintail.
+It has been popular among the users right from the start.
+This board comes in two versions, namely the Cruiser and the Pintail.

-This one comes with very responsive Aluminum reverse kingpin trucks with a length of 7″.
-ABEC-7 rated Bearings are used in this to provide good speed & extreme running accuracy.
+The board is fitted with very responsive Aluminum reverse kingpin trucks with a length of 7″.
+ABEC-7 rated Bearings are used to provide good speed.

 The dimensions of the wheels are 70×50 mm which is fairly big and wide.
-The 85A PU rated wheels that’s used in it are a bit extra hard.
+The 85A PU rated wheels used are extra hard.
 The hard wheels might cause some disturbance while going at top speed as the wider wheels will cause more friction.

 It has some color options to choose from: Aqua-Fishtail, Bondi Blue, and Pewter Pointe.